FlashUwU/tqdb/README.md

 # TQDB (Taggable Query Database)
+> I've already stopped working on this project.
+This was made from an immature ideal when I still a rookie in programming, but it's interesting.
 Every dataset has its own tag.
 The purpose of TQDB is making the querying job be more faster and less burden on RAM.
 Additionally, TQDB also performs well when handling backup works.

 ## Features